Kaya-F/WorkshopFour_CarDealership/README.md

   ```
 ### DealershipFileManager
 ```
-A derived getter for the Dealership
+A derived getter for the Dealership?
 ```